cfagiani/nestling/readme.md

 Nestling
 ==========

-This is a simple Python application that can serve as a remote temperature sensor for a Nest thermostat.
+A simple utility that automatically adjusts the target temperature on a Nest thermostat using readings from a DHT-11 sensor connected to a Raspberry Pi via its GPIO ports.
+This script uses a configuration file (config.ini) to drive its behavior.
+Prior to first use, you must obtain a key/token from the Nest Developers site since it uses the Nest API directly and not a third-party integration like IFTTT.

 _Prerequsites_
-* Python 2.7.x
+* Python 3.x
 * requests python library
-* Raspbery Pi with GPIO installed
+* Raspbery Pi
 * DHT-11 temperature/humidity sensor